sourcegraph/careers/job-descriptions/product-manager.md

 Developers [love our product](https://engineeringblog.yelp.com/2019/11/winning-the-hackathon-with-sourcegraph.html) and rely on it daily to ship and deploy better software.
 Our passionate users provide a constant stream of thoughtful feedback and love engaging with us to help them and their teams solve their toughest problems.

-Our [public roadmap](https://about.sourcegraph.com/direction) shows the product priorities for 2020 and we use [OKRs](https://about.sourcegraph.com/company/okrs) to communicate company goals for each quarter.
+Our [public roadmap](https://about.sourcegraph.com/direction) shows the product priorities for 2020, our [product team goals](https://about.sourcegraph.com/handbook/product/goals) are our team's focus, and we have [company goals](https://about.sourcegraph.com/company/goals) to communicate what is important across the organization.

 ## Responsibilities